jonseb974/holbertonschool-printf/README.md

  %d return decimal number of the ASCII table, corresponding to a string handle conversion type.

+# Requirements:

+Compile command: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c

+    A test folder containing all tests files including main functions Use Structures and Function pointers
+    Header file should be include guarded
+    Prototypes should be included in header file
+    Not more than 5 functions per file

 # OPTIONS
 The _printf program will replicate the effects of the listed % format specifiers as when used with printf.